deadcoast/Crow-Systems/01 - github-ver/01 - Crow_Systems/3 - Drone Spec.md

 - $(\mathbf{x}_0)$: LKP (from MOB trigger)
 - $(alpha)$: **windage coefficient** (typ.
 0.02–0.04 for a head/upper torso at surface; configurable).
-- $(mathbf{\epsilon}(t))$: random walk term modeling turbulence and uncertainty (Gaussian with covariance growing with time; add heavier tails in rough seas).
+  - $(mathbf{\epsilon}(t))$: random walk term modeling turbulence and uncertainty
+  - (Gaussian with covariance growing with time; add heavier tails in rough seas)

 **Monte Carlo ($N$ particles):**

 - Initialize $N$ particles at LKP with small spatial jitter (e.g., $σ = 10–30 m$).
-- For each time step $Δt$ (e.g., $1–2 s$), propagate particles with current + $α·wind$ + random diffusion ($σ_drift$ per axis).
+- For each time step $Δt$ (e.g., $1–2 s$):
+  - propagate particles with current + $α·wind$ + random diffusion ($σ_drift$ per axis)
 - After T minutes, histogram particle positions → **$PDM$** (probability density map).
 - **Confidence ellipses** (e.g., 50/80/95%) and **centroid vector** are computed for the HUD.

 **Inputs:**

-- Ship’s anemometer for wind; onboard or forecast currents (fallback: default surface current = 0.3–0.5 m/s in open water; configurable).
+- Ship’s anemometer for wind;
+  - onboard or forecast currents
+  - (fallback: default surface current = 0.3–0.5 m/s in open water; configurable)
 - If no current data: inflate diffusion to avoid overconfidence.

-**What the Pilot Sees:** a heatmap “blob” drifting downwind/down-current with overlaid confidence rings and an “arrow tail” showing expected displacement over the next 2–5 minutes.
+**What the Pilot Sees:**

+    - a heatmap “blob” drifting downwind/down-current
+    - with overlaid confidence rings
+    - and an “arrow tail” showing expected displacement over the next 2–5 minutes.

 ---